Troy University: Trojan Dining Hall

-The Trojan Dining Hall is a large, two-story state-of-the-art dining hall with a restaurant-style collection of venues.
+The Trojan Dining Hall is a large, two-story, restaurant-style collection of venues.
 Some of the restaurants inside the dining hall include a Boar's Head Deli, Moe's Southwest Grill, The Wild Mushroom, Bella Trattoria, Flying Star Diner, Basic Kneads Artisan Bakery, and Magellan's.

 The hall also features an outdoor dining area with a large fountain.

 Trojan Center

 The Trojan Center is the activity center on campus for students.
 It features a movie theater, meeting rooms, gathering spaces, large ballrooms, the Barnes & Noble campus bookstore, Starbucks, mail room, student activity offices, and a food court that features restaurants such as Chick-fil-A, Steak 'n Shake, Einstein Bros.
 Bagels, Mein Bowl, Great American Cookies, and Marble Slab Creamery.